radioastronomyio/.github/profile/README.md

 ## 🌟 Open Science Philosophy

-We practice radical transparency in both research and infrastructure development:
+We practice open science and open methodology — our version of "showing your work":

 - **Research methodologies** are fully documented and repeatable
 - **Infrastructure configurations** are version-controlled and automated
-- **Security implementations** demonstrate enterprise practices in research environments
+- **Scripts and pipelines** are published so others can learn, adapt, or improve them
 - **Learning processes** are captured and shared for community benefit

+Our hope is that these materials help someone facing similar challenges, or inspire collaboration that helps us.
 All projects operate under open source licenses (primarily MIT) to ensure maximum reproducibility.

 ---